 His biggest recent achievement was founding the British voice-assistant company Evi (formerly True Knowledge) in 2005.
 After seven years running the business as a venture capital backed start-up, Amazon acquired it in 2012 and its AI technology, platform and team were used to create Alexa.
 For more than three years William had a key role in the team that defined, built and launched Amazon Alexa and the Amazon Echo product (the initial Alexa device).
 Evi is now a subsidiary of Amazon and a large development centre employing many hundreds of scientists and engineers in Cambridge UK.

 After a decade since founding the company and with everything he hoped to achieve delivered successfully, he made the difficult decision to leave Amazon in February 2016.

-Some of William’s previous unusual projects include being the only person to succeed in programming a computer to solve cryptic crossword clues (more details).
+Some of William’s unusual projects include being the only person to succeed in programming a computer to solve cryptic crossword clues (more details).
 He was also the developer of the Anagram Genius software which applies artificial intelligence techniques to the task of finding relevant, amusing anagrams of any subject.
-Dan Brown used it to create the anagrams that were integral to the plot of the Da Vinci Code book and movie (his name appears in the acknowledgements of all 80 million copies sold).
+Dan Brown used the technology to create the anagrams that were integral to the plot of the Da Vinci Code book and movie (his name appears in the acknowledgements of all 80 million copies sold).
 (More details)